rmsrosa/booksjl-franklin-template/pages/literated/literatejl.md

 ## Julia Speeder

-GIF with path relative to file and within `_assets/`, i.e. `../../_assets/images/juliaspeeder32x32.gif`, and postprocessed accordingly, so it works both in Franklin and in Literate, but keep in mind that this is processed by Literate from the root directory:
+GIF with path relative to file and within `_assets/`, i.e. `../../_assets/images/juliaspeeder32x32.gif`, and postprocessed accordingly, so it works both in Franklin and in Literate:

 ![Julia speeder](/assets/images/juliaspeeder32x32.gif)